syncfusion-content/maui-docs/MAUI/Shimmer/Customization.md

 ## AnimationDuration

-The duration of the animation in `SfShimmer` view can be customized by using the `AnimationDuration` property.
-The default value of `AnimationDuration` is 1000 ms.
+The duration of the animation in the `SfShimmer` view can be customized using the `AnimationDuration` property.
+The default value of `AnimationDuration` is `1000 ms`.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" %}